Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The chief engineer later died when Kongsgaard was sunk (see crew list below), while the others survived.

 Other ships sunk in Convoy HX 133, in addition to Maasdam, Malaya II and the 2 Norwegian ships already mentioned, were the British Brokcley Hill (no casualties) and Grayburn (35 died).
 The convoy had departed Halifax on June 16-1941 and arrived Liverpool on July 3.
 The Dutch Tibia had been in much the same situation as Kongsgaard, and also made it to Belfast, having been torpedoed and damaged by U-79 on June 27.
-Again, more information can be found by going to my page about HX 133.
+More information can be found on my page about HX 133 (Kongsgaard is mentioned by the Commodore several times).
+See also the external link below.

 Final Fate - 1942: